andem25/Sleep-Detector-for-Kria-KV260-Vision-AI-Starter-Kit/README.md

-# sleep_detector_cps - NOT RELEASED WORK IN PROGRESS
+# sleep_detector_cps - Beta
-Sleep detector using kria KV260 AI vision and Bluecoin
+Sleep detector using kria KV260 AI vision, a usb camera connectd and the STMicroelectronics' Bluecoin

 # How to Install This Application